 The distribution of Registration reports to the BSC Parties on the occurrence of processing of requests and registration information;

-The distribution of Registration details to other components of the BSC central system services either on demand or as batch processing.
+The distribution of Registration details to other components of the BSC central system services either on demand or as batch processing;

+The monitoring of BM Units’ Metered Volumes to identify GC or DC breaches (GC and DC Breach Monitoring) and the subsequent estimation of BM Unit Metered Volumes (CRA-Estimated GC or DC Amounts) to update BM Units GC or DC

 The purpose of this document is to provide a complete specification of the set of business requirements that the CRA Service must satisfy for all of its various User types.
 These range from the BSC Parties, to BSCCo Ltd and its various Agents, including the operators of the CRA itself and the other BSC Services.
 Similar documents define the requirements for the other Services.